sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/02 - DBS.md

 "I'll drink to that."

 The two watched as crew from both teams filtered into the room.
 A few glanced over at the directors, seemingly seeking approval to be in the room.
-The Conductor nodded toward them. *'Course you're allowed in here, laddie.*
+The Conductor nodded toward them. *'Course yer allowed in here, laddie.*

 Some of the owls and penguins, they noticed, also seemed to have just, for lack of a better phrase, 'returned' from the other reality, whatever that red-hooded peckneck had done.
-The directors could pick out fearful or confused faces amongst the crowd.
+The directors could pick out fearful or confused faces amongst the crowd, whispering in hushed tones with their friends, asking what was going on, why they were back in the Studio suddenly, why the day felt so familiar.

+"Poor darlings," Grooves remarked.
+"I wouldn't be surprised to see a fair number of our staff go to therapy."
+He paused for just a moment, then turned to the Conductor.
+"You know, perhaps *we*--"

+"I'm *not* seeing a shrink," Conductor said firmly.
+"No way."